 I can make a difference in some small way wherever I find myself.
 I support those, who are hurting, where I am by listening to their stories, with my words, by sharing, what I can, of my possessions or my time.
 I can volunteer to make a difference in my little microcosm of the universe.

 I share humorous or inspirational quotes or stories on Facebook and my blog.
 I love fiercely those around me to show them that love is strong and lasting just like God’s love.
 I am an instrument of peace and love.
 But I must admit there are still times when I am not feeling charitable to those who are harming others.
 So what do I do?

 After more recent attacks on innocent victims, I decided to do what those victims or their families did in their bravery.
 They set the best example for all of us.

 1. We should stand strong and stand together!
 Anyone knows that an enemy divided is an easy victory for their enemy.
 Standing together makes us stronger.

 2. We should offer assistance, no matter how feeble we may think it to be.
 Donate money, time, prayer, and listen to friends who need to talk through their pain.

 3. We should continue our lives as normally as possible to not encourage those who think they can take over our little worlds!

 4. We as a world should lift our military people and each other up in prayers, meditations, with our positivity through our lifestyles, with our hearts and our money, if necessary, to prevent the evil from stretching any further than it has.

 5. We can put ourselves in the shoes of those around us.
 Be kind and compassionate.
 We never know what sadness someone is experiencing that we do not even know.
 Be kind to the new people, regardless of their color, race, sexual orientation, religion, or culture.
 Being judgmental does not help anyone.

-6. We stand against paralyzing fears and prevent them form controlling our lives, squashing our loyalty to our country, or our love of life.
+6. We stand against paralyzing fears and prevent them from controlling our lives, squashing our loyalty to our country, or our love of life.